Bioconductor/bioconductor.org/content/help/newsletters/2015_October.md

           seqinfo: 1 sequence from an unspecified genome; no seqlengths

-## Development in contributed packages
+## Activity in contributed packages

 As complement to the section on new features and functions in the infrastructure packages we want to highlight significant changes made in